 However, you don’t want to seem like you’re living in a vanilla box, right?
 Well, you don’t have to anymore with these apartment decor tips.

-There are tons of ways to liven up your space.
+There are tons of ways to liven up your space when it comes t.
 Here are 7 ways to decorate a rental that will change a space in a matter of minutes.

 7 Creative Ways To Decorate A Rental – Apartment Decor Tips

 Out of all my apartment decor tips, this is the simplest one.
 We are starting off nice and easy.
 If you want to bring life into a place, bring the outdoors in!
 Flowers make the rooms smell wonderful, of course, but they also help add a pop of color to your room.

 This small move is super easy to change out as you’d like as well.
 Plus, flowers give you that “lived-in” feeling whenever you come home and is really affordable when it comes to apartment decor tips.

 FULL CONFESSION – I usually pick up a fresh bunch whenever I go food shopping.
 New batch of food and a new bouquet for the kitchen?
 Works for me!